kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

     The ClojureScript ecosystem provides many tools to enable 'live coding'.
 This meaning, once you change your code its instantly reflected in your live project.
 In this article we'll be looking at [Figwheel](https://github.com/bhauman/lein-figwheel).

 * Code Reuse
-    ClojureScript can be run universally or isomorphically.
+    ClojureScript can be run universally, also known as isomorphically.
 This means you can run the same code on your client and server.
 This has become a popular pattern in the Node.js ecosystem.
 In addition ClojureScript can import libraries from the Node and Java ecosystems.

 ## Setting up the Clojure(Script) tool chain
 In this article we will be installing the tool chain on a Mac OSX Environment.
 We need the latest Java version.